To Break Impasse, Move Beyond Concerns about Fairness in Negotiation

 mutually satisfactory agreement

-In April 2014, Citigroup made its first settlement offer: $363 million.
-The DOJ deemed that figure to be so low it didn’t warrant a counteroffer.
-Try again, it told the bank.
+Citigroup made its opening offer: $363 million.
+Try again, the DOJ told the bank.
 Citigroup bumped the offer up to $700 million.
-The DOJ responded with a demand for $12 billion.
+The DOJ responded by demanding $12 billion.

 Claim your FREE copy: Dispute Resolution